jsbisht/aws-developer-associate/cloud-front.md

 - It works using a GeoIP database that claims 99.8% plus accuracy
 - Applies to the entire distribution to restrict a request only based on geographic location

-**NOTE**: Edge location only gets a country code from the GeoIP database
+> Edge location only gets a country code from the GeoIP database

 ![img](imgs/cloud-front/CloudFrontGeoRestriction.webp)